Picovoice/cheetah/README.md

 connectivity to validate your AccessKey with Picovoice license servers even though the voice recognition is running 100% offline.

 AccessKey also verifies that your usage is within the limits of your account.
-Everyone who signs up for [Picovoice Console](https://console.picovoice.ai/) receives the `Free Tier` usage rights described [here](https://picovoice.ai/pricing/).
-If you wish to increase your limits, you can purchase a subscription plan.
+You can see your usage limits and real-time usage on your [Picovoice Console Profile](https://console.picovoice.ai/profile).
+To continue using Picovoice after your trial or renew and adjust your usage limits, please reach out to our [Enterprise Sales Team](https://picovoice.ai/contact) or your existing Picovoice contact.

 ## Language Support